yukanishijima/GifTastic/README.md

 ```
 ## Notes

-- I included the load more button to show more gifs and go up button to go back to the page top for enhanced user experience.
+- For enhanced user experience, I included the load more button to show more gifs and go up button to go back to the page top.

-- I added animated text shadows to the title to match a giphy animation :)
+- I added animated text shadows to the title to match giphy animations :)

 - This is a part of weekly assignments from UofT Full Stack Web Development Bootcamp 2019.